mind-inria/mri-nufft/docs/nufft.rst

 ==================

 In Magnetic Resonance Imaging (MRI) the raw data is acquired in the k-space, ideally corresponding to the Fourier domain.
-Traditional sampling schemes of the k-space usually consist of acquired line in a specific direction, in a Cartesian fashion.
+Traditional sampling schemes of the k-space usually consist of acquired lines in a specific direction, in a Cartesian fashion.

-In order to accelerate the acquisition of required data, using a non Cartesian (i.e. non uniformly distributed in *every* direction) sampling scheme offer great opportunity.
+In order to accelerate the acquisition of k-space data, one may use a non-Cartesian (i.e. non uniformly distributed in *every* direction) sampling scheme as the latter offers increased sampling efficiency, i.e. broader k-space coverage in a given time period.

 The acquisition model is usually described as: